Spoondogg/ICARUS/README.md

 ### Stack

   - C# ASP.NET MVC5 using Entity 6 on SQL Server 2017
-  - HTML5, CSS3, JavaScript (ES6) and Bootstrap 3.3.7
+  - HTML5, CSS3, JavaScript (ES6) and a little Bootstrap 3.3.7

 ### Prerequisites

-In a perfect world, there would be no dependencies...
+These are the things I use to build the things.

 * MVC.NET 4.7.2
-* JQuery
+* JQuery (Phasing out where possible)
-* Bootstrap 3.3.7
+* Bootstrap 3.3.7 (Phasing out where possible)
 * Sass
 * Razor
 * Entity 6
 * SQL Server
+* Gulp

 ### Compatibility

-Primarily tested in WebKit
+Primarily tested in WebKit and on an iPhone using Safari and Chrome

 * Chrome Canary